topology-miccai/topology-miccai.github.io/First_TGI_2024.md

 10. Scalable TDA methods for medical records

-11. Topological Structures for the Analysis of biomedical data
+11. Topological structures for the analysis of biomedical data
 * * *

 <h1 style="text-align: center;">Organizers</h1>